NNPDF/pineappl/docs/cli-tutorial.md

-In the case where the grid requires different types of convolution functions, the LHAPDF names need to be appended with `+p`, `+f`, or `+pf` (equivalently `+fp`) which respectively correspond to polarized, fragmentation function, or both.
+In the case where the grid requires different types of convolution functions, the LHAPDF names need to be appended with `+p`, `+f`, or `+pf` (equivalently `+fp`) which respectively correspond to a polarized PDF, a fragmentation function, or a polarized fragmentation function.

 As an example, let's download a grid that contains one polarized and one unpolarized proton: